Circle Line (Singapore)

-The Circle Line (CCL) is a medium-capacity Mass Rapid Transit (MRT) line in Singapore.
-It runs in a loop from Dhoby Ghaut station in the city-centre to HarbourFront station in the south via Bishan station in the centre of the country.
-It also has a branch line from Promenade station to Marina Bay station.
-Coloured orange on the rail map, the fully-underground line is approximately 35.5 km long with 30 stations.
-Travelling from one end of the line to the other takes about an hour.
+The Circle Line (CCL) is a rail line on the Singapore Mass Rapid Transit (MRT) system.
+Operated by SMRT trains, it runs in a loop mostly within the Central Region of the country, with a spur running from Dhoby Ghaut to Promenade.
+Coloured orange on the rail map, the fully underground line is 39.5 km long with 33 stations.